If you invest in individual stocks, and especially if you’re an active trader, having a good stock screener is one of your most important tools.

 The one disadvantage with FINVIZ*Elite is that it is a very technical stock screener.
 Designed primarily for advanced investors, it’s not recommended for new or even intermediate investors.

-However, they offer FINVIZ (not the Elite version) which is free to use.
+However, they also have a free version in FINVIZ.
+It’s not as powerful as the Elite version because it’s not real time quotes but has the capability to filter on nearly 70 factors.
 It’s an excellent alternative for new and intermediate investors to learn how to up their games.

 The screener offers just 19 preset screens and does come with built-in mutual fund and bond screener capabilities.
 You can use the screener at any time however you will need to become a registered user to save any custom information.

 If you are or plan to invest in individual stocks, even on a casual basis, it’s best to become familiar with a good stock screener.
 You may even want access to one if you invest strictly in funds.

 As a new investor, it will likely be better to start with a free stock screener, like Yahoo!Finance.
 Many large brokerage firms offer some kind of stock screening capability, at least on a limited basis.